Worcestershire Parkway Rail Interchange

-Worcestershire Parkway Rail Interchange connects Birmingham to Bristol rail with the North Cotswolds line.
+Worcestershire Parkway Rail Interchange connects Birmingham to Bristol Rail with the North Cotswolds line.
 The station will serve regional and national commuters, forming part of the wider £50million plus long-term rail investment programme in Worcestershire.

-It was designed to fulfill three goals:
+Worcestershire Parkway was designed to fulfil three goals:

 1) to provide access to all from Worcestershire (be they car-drivers, cyclists or pedestrians);